 Start with a stable base.
 If you plan to have a deep substrate, it’s a good idea to place the first layer of rocks directly on the tank bottom, perhaps with a thin, cushioning layer of substrate material between the rocks and the bottom pane, and then backfill with the rest of the substrate.

 If you’d prefer to avoid partially or completely burying your first rock layer, a good alternative is to attach the lowest rocks to a base or framework constructed out of PVC or egg crate so they’re propped up above the sand but still quite stable.

 For securing individual rocks together, there are all kinds of techniques you can use.
-Plastic tie wraps can be very handy for this purpose, or you can simply apply dabs of aquarium-safe epoxy at strategic contact points.
+Plastic tie wraps (zip ties) can be very handy for this purpose, or you can simply apply dabs of aquarium-safe epoxy at strategic contact points.
 A newer technique that can be used to create very interesting assemblages is drilling the rocks and stacking them on acrylic rods in a vertical presentation.
 Again, you’re limited only by your imagination!